Salsa Verde Chicken

 5. Top with Cheese and Broil.
 Remove the skillet from the oven.
 Set the oven to BROIL.
 Remove the foil from the skillet, and sprinkle the casserole with the remaining shredded cheese.
 Broil until the cheese is melted and lightly browned on top, about 2 to 3 minutes.

 6. Serve.
-To serve this dish, set out the desired toppings and allow guests to choose their own!
+To serve this salsa verde chicken recipe, set out the desired toppings and allow people to choose their own!

-• Thighs Work Too: If you have boneless, skinless chicken thighs instead of chicken breasts, feel free to substitute!
+• Chicken options.
+If you have boneless, skinless chicken thighs instead of chicken breasts, feel free to substitute!
 Chicken thighs are dark meat, which means that they are tender and full of flavor.

-• Just Add Veggies: If you like, feel free to sauté some extra vegetables to add to this casserole.
+• Add veggies.
+If you like, feel free to sauté some extra vegetables to add to this casserole.
 Bell peppers, sliced mushrooms, and even zucchini can make great additions!

-side shot of a skillet with salsa verde chicken and rice casserole garnished with avocado, limes, and cilantro
+Overhead shot of a skillet with salsa verde chicken casserole garnished with avocado, limes, and cilantro.

 Storing Leftovers

-• To reheat.
-Place leftovers in a covered ovenproof dish with a splash of water, and bake at 375˚F until thoroughly heated through.
+To reheat, transfer leftovers to a covered ovenproof dish, add a splash of water, and bake at 375˚F until heated through.

 Pin this now to find it later